MariamFarman/Modulated-SubGraph-Finder/README.md

 Click on column 3 and set as interaction type.
 Click ok.

-The MSF netwok has been imported to Cytoscape, to add directional follow the next steps
+The MSF network has been imported to Cytoscape, to add directional follow the next steps

 Click on Style
 Select Edge attributes